debiki/talkyard-prod-one/README.md

 ================

 For one single server: Ubuntu 18.04 with at least 2 GB RAM.

+Docker based installation.
+Automatic upgrades.
+You can configure HTTPS via LetsEncrypt.
+One installation can host many sites.

-(If you already have a Docker-Compose or Docker Swarm installation with a HTTPS reverse proxy, and want to add Talkyard to it, then have a look at: https://github.com/debiki/talkyard-prod-swarm)
+If however you already have a Docker-Compose or Docker Swarm installation with a HTTPS reverse proxy, and want to add Talkyard to it, then have a look at: https://github.com/debiki/talkyard-prod-swarm.

 You should be familiar with Linux, Bash and Git.
 Otherwise you might run into problems.
 For example, there might be Git edit conflicts, if you and we change the same file — then you need to know how to resolve those edit conflicts.
 Also, knowing a bit about Docker can be good.
+See https://www.talkyard.io/plans for alternatives to installing yourself.

 Ask questions and report problems in **[the forum](http://www.talkyard.io/forum/latest/support)**.
 This is beta software; there might be bugs.